Introduction to SSL Handout:English | Español | 中文 | Français | tiếng Việt | 한국어 | አማርኛ | Portuguêse

 IMPORTANT: TEMPORARY AMENDED SSL INFORMATIONVisit the link below to review the guidelines for select virtual/remote service that students may complete until the end of the 2021-2022 school year.MCPS SSL Guidelines for Virtual/Remote SSL Opportunities

-To meet the service-learning needs of our students during this time period, students can now earn Student Service Learning (SSL) hours for virtual/remote service completed from home under the sponsorship of an approved nonprofit organization or MCPS school staff member.
+To meet the service-learning needs of our students during this time period, students may temporarily earn Student Service Learning (SSL) hours for virtual/remote service completed from home under the sponsorship of an approved nonprofit organization or MCPS school staff member.
 Students may engage in designated virtual/remote MCPS SSL opportunities through the summer of 2021 and until the end of the 2021-2022 school year.
 The new guidelines have been created to ensure that any virtual/remote service during this time maintains the safety and privacy of our students and adheres to the proper supervision and monitoring needed for SSL as a state graduation requirement.

 Middle school and high school students may continue earning SSL hours towards their SSL graduation requirement by engaging in SSL opportunities during the summer, including traditional in-person opportunities and select virtual/remote opportunities that follow the temporarily amended guidelines.
 Rising sixth-grade students may begin participating in SSL opportunities starting on June 17, 2021.
 Please refer to important information about the MCPS SSL program provided below:

 Reminder: All SSL forms for service completed after June 1, 2019, should be submitted to the school’s SSL coordinator when students return to school for the 2021-2022 school year (please note that after the 2021-2022 school year, SSL forms will no longer be accepted from previous school years).

 Middle School SSL Coordinators

 If you have any questions about the SSL program during the summer, please email the MCPS SSL office at SSL@mcpsmd.org.